-The Special Events Organic Collection program, if approved, would be set-up similar to the City's Special Event Recycling Program.
+The Special Events Organic Collection program is set-up similar to the City's Special Event Recycling Program.

 Special Event Organizers would submit an application and City staff would review the application.
 If approved, the City would arrange for the delivery and servicing of the equipment.